-The two biggest differences between how I work and how I’ve seen others work is the way I assess the situation and how my clients and myself track their progress in therapy.
+The two biggest differences between how I work and how I’ve seen others work is the way I assess the situation and how my clients and myself track their therapy progress.
 My primary goal is to work with my clients to find and address the underlying causes of their problems.
 Whether there’s past trauma, substance use, environmental problems, etc., there’s always an underlying reason for a person’s problems and behavior.
-That’s been true in several thousand people I’ve worked with.
+That’s been true in hundreds of people I’ve worked with.
 By finding and focusing on that, we not only solve the problem the couple, family, or individual came to me to help resolve, we also prevent additional problems.
 Unless that underlying reason is worked through, it will show up again in some other way.
 In many cases, if the cause isn’t addressed, people don’t recover and actually get worse.
-That’s why The HAVEN Place focuses on causes instead of just symptoms.
+That’s why I and The HAVEN Place focus on underlying causes instead of just symptoms.

 I treat all the people – individuals, couples, families, etc. – who come to see me with respect and compassion, but I’m also pretty laid back.
 If it’s appropriate, I’m going to laugh – and I want you to laugh too!

 I’ve been called a pleasure to work with, very patient, very calm, easy to talk with, and very professional by past clients and co-workers.
-Many of my past clients have improved 30 points or more from their pre-therapy baseline while working with me and regained control of their lives.
-In my career I’ve helped several thousand people regain a sense of inner calmness and peace, self-control, hope, joy, purpose, and meaning in their lives, and I’m confident I can help you transform your life as well.
+Many of my past clients have improved 30 points or more from their pre-therapy baseline while working with me and regained control of their lives in the process.
+In my career I’ve helped hundreds of people regain a sense of inner calmness and peace, self-control, hope, joy, purpose, and meaning in their lives, and I’m confident I can help you transform your life as well.